-1: Create the right environment
+1: Create the right environment for a video resume

-Carefully think about the kind of image and personal brand you want to project.
+- Think carefully about the kind of image and personal brand you want to project.

 2: Think about your audience